 Mobile internet users have doubled in the past two years and this has resulted from the Google algorithms to include mobile-friendly websites as one of the factors in ranking the websites.
 When you are creating your site for desktop, always remember that there are also a lot of visitors who visit your site from mobile devices.
 Mobile internet users have crossed the desktop users so having a mobile-friendly website is a necessity.

 What is a Mobile-Friendly Website?

-Just because your site can be viewed on mobile it does not mean that your site is a mobile-friendly website.
+Just because your site can be viewed on mobile does not mean that your site is a mobile-friendly website.

-A mobile-friendly website is a one that is developed and optimized so that every user irrespective of the type of mobile devices they use, gets a good user experience from the site.
+A mobile-friendly website is one that is developed and optimized so that every user irrespective of the type of mobile devices they use, gets a good user experience from the site.
 The mobile-friendly website is determined by a few important characteristics which are listed below

 - Easy navigation to the pages of the mobile-friendly website